 TotalAV’s 24/7 phone support is really impressive, and I think it more than makes up for the slow response of the company’s email support team.

 Is TotalAV a Good Antivirus & Internet Security Product?

 TotalAV’s desktop and mobile apps are well designed and bug-free, and all of the features are intuitive, reliable, and easy-to-use.
-The anti-phishing protection is better than Chrome and Firefox’s built-in protections, the device optimization tools are excellent for improving system performance, and the VPN is one of the best on the market — fast, reliable, and capable of removing geo-restrictions.
+The anti-phishing protection is better than Chrome and Firefox’s built-in protections, the device optimization tools are excellent for improving system performance, and the VPN is one of the best on the market — fast, reliable, and compatible with Netflix and other streaming services.